goromal/ios_logger/README.md

 This application was made for logging camera images and sensor data on Apple devices (iPad/iPhone).

 ## Build and run:
+1. Clone with ```git clone --recurse-submodules https://github.com/goromal/ios_logger.git```
-1. Open ios_logger.xcodeproj in XCode
+2. Open ios_logger.xcodeproj in XCode
-2. In project properties -> General set your team signing and make sure that signing certificate was successfully created
+3. In project properties -> General set your team signing and make sure that signing certificate was successfully created
-3. Download [OpenCV framework](https://sourceforge.net/projects/opencvlibrary/files/) and put it in project directory.
+4. Download [OpenCV framework](https://sourceforge.net/projects/opencvlibrary/files/) and put it in project directory.
   Or in project properties -> Build Settings -> Framework Search Paths add path to folder with OpenCV framework.
   I suggest version 3.4.10.
-4. Connect your device (you may have to wait for the debugger to be set up), select it (Product -> Destination) and run application (Product -> Run)
+5. Connect your device (you may have to wait for the debugger to be set up), select it (Product -> Destination) and run application (Product -> Run)

-## Collect datasets:
-To start collecting dataset:
+## Perform VIO Calibration on Your Device

+Open the app on your device:

 * set required image resolution in upper-left corner
-* **if you check ARKit segment - app will use ARKit to get camera images (with ARKit native resolution - depends on device) + app will _logging ARKit poses of the device_ (with origin in place where "START" button was pressed)**
+* **if you check ARKit segment - app will use ARKit to get camera images (with ARKit native resolution - depends on device) + app will _log ARKit poses of the device_ (with origin in place where "START" button was pressed)**
-* set switches with required sensors to be logged
+* set switches with required sensors to be logged--_MUST_ at least include the IMU/Gyro sensors (toggled by default)
 * _you can set AutoFocus on/off with "AF" button_
 * _with off AutoFocus you can set camera focal lenth by slider in bottom-right corned_
 * press "START" button
-* when you want to stop collecting dataset press "STOP" :-)
+* when you want to stop collecting dataset press "STOP"

-Each dataset will be saved in separate folder on the device .

-## Get saved datasets:
-After you have collected datasets connect your device to PC and run iTunes.
-In iTunes go to device-> File Sharing -> ios-logger, in right table check folders with datasets you needed and save it on your PC.
-In last versions of MacOS you should use finder to acess the device and get File Sharing.
+Connect your device to a Mac via USB:

+* Open device filesystem, select _Files_
+* Copy recorded dataset folder under the app section to your local machine (you can delete it off your device now to save space)

+Now, on a machine that runs ROS:

+* Clone this repository once again
+* Transfer over the dataset folder
+* ...

 ## Dataset format:
 * Accel.txt: time(s(from 1970)),ax(g-units),ay(g-units),az(g-units)